Trilogy Casini vs G36 Rectangular Fiberglass Pool Comparison

 Pool Floor Surface

-Although we have found that fiberglass pools are not slippery, regardless of the texture of the floor surface, we understand that this is a concern for people so we decided to add texture to the Greco floor.
+Although we have found that fiberglass pools are not slippery, regardless of the texture of the floor surface, we understand that this is a concern for people so we decided to add texture to the G36 floor.

 This ledge does provide a means for children to rest while hanging on to the side of the pool.
 Adults can also prop their knee against it while holding the pool coping.